 Overall, it was an awesome day!
 I caught a respectable number of fish.
 Had I been out looking for dinner, I would have a real feast on my stringer.

 I didn’t catch any citation sized monsters this trip.
 I know they are here.
-A Virginia trophy citation redeye rock bass is 12 inches, a trophy citation sunfish is also 11 inches.
+A Virginia trophy citation redeye rock bass is 12 inches, a trophy citation sunfish is 11 inches.

 This section is definitely on my visit again list.
 Maybe with a tent and some cooking gear?